Saturday, June 6th - Sunday, June 7th, 2026

 - Pitching Mask:

 - All pitchers are encouraged to wear a defensive face mask while pitching in all games.
+Pitching masks may become mandatory under the advisement of NSGA and SSUSA.

 - Legal Pitching Height: